gyd1990/RForBioinformatics/section1/README.Rmd

 # Overview of R

+The R software is many things to many people.
+It is used by literally millions of people worldwide from high school students to thought leaders in numerous quantitative disciplines.
+It is free and open to anyone who wants to use it.
+For details, see the [R website](http://www.r-project.org).

 ## What is R?

+R is an integrated environment for data analysis, statistics, and programming.
+It is also a programming language based on the S language.
+The R software was written by [Ross Ihaka](https://en.wikipedia.org/wiki/Ross_Ihaka) and [Robert Gentleman](https://en.wikipedia.org/wiki/Robert_Gentleman_(statistician)).
+Because of R's extensibility, there are now thousands of extensions available, each written by authors who have chosen to contribute their work to the [community](http://watson.nci.nih.gov/cran_mirror/).
 - A software package
 - A programming language
 - A toolkit for developing statistical and analytical tools